This page includes:

 Special attention is paid to working conditions in factories located in high-risk countries, despite the small quantity of imports from these countries (1% of all Kesko's purchases in 2016).

-International assessment systems, BSCI auditing and SA8000 certification, are used for supplier audits in high-risk countries.
-Kesko is a member of the European Business Social Compliance Initiative (BSCI).
+International assessment systems such as amfori BSCI auditing are used for supplier audits in high-risk countries.
+Kesko is a member of amfori, the leading global business association for open and sustainable trade.

 The Principles and Practice of Socially Responsible Trading guide has been prepared to help Kesko's buyers and suppliers in purchases from high-risk countries.

 Since 2015, Kesko has published a list of the factories in high-risk countries manufacturing Kesko’s own brand clothes, accessories, shoes and bags and those imported by the company itself on its website.

 Products manufactured by the companies are sold at the K-Citymarket and the Kookenkä stores.
 The own brands of these chains include Mywear, Andiamo, Piano, Tango and 4Feet.

 Most of the own brand products of K-Citymarket and Kookenkä imported into Finland come from China and India.
 All of the own brand clothes, accessories, shoes and bags of Kesko’s chains have markings of origin (country of manufacture).